However, deal-making is complicated.

 - Fairness Opinions.
 The board of directors of the buyer or seller may want to review the proposed transaction to determine if it is ‘fair’.

 - Pre-Acquisition Analysis.
 The corporate development and financial reporting groups often seek VRC’s help in determining the value of tangible and intangible assets to determine whether the proposed deal is accretive or dilutive to earnings.

 - Deal Structuring.
 Together with the company’s tax group, VRC can provide the values for entities globally and thus assist the company in determining the appropriate structure for financing and taxes.

-VRC understands that M&A valuations must consider the varying and sometimes conflicting stakeholder requirements for the board of directors, corporate development team, the financial reporting group, and tax team.
-Because we understand and address the diverse and sometimes divergent needs of deal stakeholders, VRC delivers valuation analyses that transition from pre- to post-deal stage, balance financial reporting and tax priorities and aid in managing related audit and regulatory scrutiny.
+VRC understands that M&A valuations must consider the varying and sometimes conflicting stakeholder requirements for the board of directors, corporate development team, the financial reporting group, and the tax team.
+Because we understand and address the diverse and sometimes divergent needs of deal stakeholders, VRC delivers valuation analyses that transition from pre- to the post-deal stage, balance financial reporting and tax priorities, and aid in managing related audit and regulatory scrutiny.

 We focus on getting to the right values that will stand up to current and future scrutiny and effectively represent the acquisition rationale and motivation.